Legsinton/Portfolio/Masoking/README.md

 During my time in the project I've helped with the movement, some off the jesters you encounter and also designed the music and soundeffects.
 I have implemented a system to play sound effects and music, and I have also helped with the functionality off the menu.
+The intro level is also designed by me, and I have also helped my fellow programmeres with different coding .

  <details>
   <summary>Details</summary>